dipaksarkar/docs/docs/qaravel/index.md

 titleTemplate: Qaravel
 ---

-# Combination of Laravel and Quasar
+# Subscription Boilerplate with Laravel & Quasar

 ## Introduction
 Qaravel is a subscription boilerplate designed to streamline the management of member records and memberships, facilitating seamless communication between administrators and members.
 You can quickly generate a complete project using the qaravel-cli from a JSON configuration.